 Apple and Google quizzed in Oireachtas over eavesdropping concerns

-Reports last year revealed Apple contractors in Cork frequently listened to confidential information captured via Siri
+Reports earlier this year revealed Apple contractors in Cork frequently listened to confidential information captured via Siri

 “Your device is not listening to you,” Apple’s Gary Davis told TDs and Senators on Tuesday